hmlongco/Resolver/Documentation/Introduction.md

 Resolver.register { NetworkService() as NetworkServicing }

 Resolver.register { MyViewModel() }.resolveProperties { (_, model) in
-    model.service = optional() // note NetworkServicing was defined as an ExplicitlyUnwrappedOptional }
+    model.service = optional() // note NetworkServicing was defined as an ImplicitlyUnwrappedOptional }
 ```